LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE / SCIENCE PHOTO LIBRARY LONDON SCHOOL OF HYGIENE & TROPICAL MEDICINE / SCIENCE PHOTO LIBRARY

 Yellow fever virus particles.
-Coloured transmission electron micrograph (TEM) of yellow fever virus particles (virions, yellow).
-Several of the virions are surrounded by their envelope (pink), derived from the host cell membrane.
-This helps to prevent the host's immune system from recognising the virions as foreign.
-Yellow fever is a flavivirus, transmitted to humans by infected female mosquitoes.
-It causes yellowing of the skin (jaundice), fever, headache and nausea.
+Coloured transmission electron micrograph (TEM) of yellow fever virus particles (brown) growing in culture.
+Yellow fever belongs to the flavivirus group and contains RNA (ribonucleic acid) genetic material.
+It is endemic in tropical Africa and Central and South America, and is transmitted to humans by infected female Aedes aegypti mosquitoes when they bite.
+It causes yellowing of the skin (jaundice), as well as fever, headache and nausea.
 In serious cases there may be liver and kidney damage, or even death.
 Vaccination can provide immunity.
-Magnification unknown.
+Magnification: x80,000 at 5x7cm size.

 Model release not required.
 Property release not required.